 Flexible Curriculum

 With 24 core credit hours and 12 elective credits, gain a strong foundation and add electives that equip you to follow God’s call.
-Want to add a House of Study track to your MMin?
-Use two of your four elective courses to specialize in the area of study that fits your calling.
+Your ministry can be enriched by focused study in the areas of Church History and Theology or Biblical Studies.

 Considering further study?